Solid FX Rulebook

 Solid does not allow liquidity providers to pre-hedge during the last-look window.
 Whenever Solid finds evidence this is happening all live connections with the LP will be switched off and Solid engages to find ways to reestablish a relationship without harming other Solid clients.

-Unless sweeping is prohibited by an LP, each order will be swept across the book, taking the matching rules into account.
+Unless sweeping is prohibited, each order will be swept across the book, taking the matching rules into account.
 For example, if the sorted order book contains 3 layers, 1M, 2M and 3M, and a 3M orders is received and matches all three layers, it will hit the quotes in the sorted order, i.e. hit the 1M and 2M quotes.
-Upon request of the LP, sweeping clients can be filtered out.

 2.3.3 Re-distribution of market data